AniTho/Computer_Vision_DL/README.md

 __Day 006 Progress:__ Trained final convolution neural network (inspired from LeNet) on fashion MNIST dataset with augmentation and shown the affect of translation on final trained model.

 __Day 007 Progress:__ Optimized the data loader, since it is the part where most time is consumed and also emperically shown result of the comparison.
 Trained a VGG Net model using transfer learning.
 Also implemented mixed precision version of the training.

+__Day 008 Progress:__ Used Resnet using timm library, also replaced Kornia augmentations with albumentation augmentations.
+Tried different weight initialization techniques.